binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

     being on the PATH.

 The first two options return relative paths, as does the case where the file isn't on the PATH in the second-to-last option.
-Even a "." is considered a correct, if superfluous, relative path.
+Note that a "." qualifies as a a correct, if superfluous, relative path.

 We can ignore the full path scenario since that will always work correctly, so long as we don't munge it when it is given.